Seattle Knob and Tube Rewiring Service

 Need Knob and Tube Replacement in Seattle?

 If your home still has active knob-and-tube wiring, or you need clear guidance after an inspection, remodel, insurance review, or home sale concern, Benchmark Home Services can help.
-For neighborhood-specific electrical help, visit our West Seattle electrician page.
+For broader planning, use our older Seattle home electrical upgrade guide or request a K&T estimate below.

 Washington Contractors License # BENCHHS818NT | BENCHHS812NZ